KxSystems/embedPy/README.md

 ## Status

-This library is in development.
+This library is still in development.
 If you would like to participate in the beta tests, please write to ai@kx.com.